 In English we have different names for animals vs those same animals as food because of the Norman conquest of England in 1066 CE.

 From the 5th century until the 11th century England was ruled by the Anglo-Saxons.
-The Anglo-Saxons were descendant of Germanic tribes which is why English is related to German.
-In looking along the language family tree we can see that English is actually related to a host of Germanic languages.
+The Anglo-Saxons were descendant of Germanic tribes which is why, if we look along the language family tree, we can see that English is related to a host of Germanic languages.
 The early English language of the Anglo-Saxons took a turn however in 1066 CE when the Normans invaded and conquered the country.

-The Normans were a French speaking people from Normandy, the northwestern area of France named for them.
+The Normans were a French speaking people from Normandy, the northwestern area of France.
 After crossing the channel and conquering England, they became the ruling class.
 This led to a tri-lingual system where:

 - Latin was the language of the Church

-- Anglo-Saxon English was the language of the common people, and
+- Anglo-Saxon English was the language of the common people

 - Norman French was the language of the nobility, courts, and government administration